Welcome to

 Art-Alive Arts Trust

 Art-Alive Arts Trust was formed in 1997 and registered as a charity in 2001, with the aim of helping children, adolescents and young vulnerable adults find an opportunity or platform to realise their potential and find their place in society through Arts and Creativity.
 AAAT employs the therapeutic and educational benefits of art tuition and works primarily with three groups: Primary school children with behavioural, and or, learning difficulties, Young vulnerable adults and -unemployed, homeless, at risk of being homeless or even risk of offending, giving them purposeful activities to do.
+Our primary goal is to work with these individuals to provide them with a lifeskill to help them secure work placements and ultimately to be employed or back to full time education.
+What has kept us delivering excellent services has been the support of The National Lottery Community Fund over the years and the likes of Shaftesbury Plc, Crown Estate, and Westminster City Council.

 OUT REACH WORK